Last Updated on 7th September 2022

 Safer Recruitment (page 53)

-schools carry out online searches as part of their checks on shortlisted candidates for staff roles.
+It is recommended that schools carry out online searches as part of their checks on shortlisted candidates for staff roles.
 In doing so, schools may discover any incidents or issues that have occurred that are available publicly online.
 The interviewing bodies may wish to explore these further with the candidate.